chrischang314/coms4156/README.md

 ## Testing Resource

+The entire Postman [workspace][https://www.postman.com/red-trinity-392290/workspace/red-trinity-392290-workspace/overview] is now public, and the collection "New Service Tests" under this has the new API tests that passed for the updated API in this iteration.

 The link to the Postman Collection with some start API's can be found [here](https://app.getpostman.com/join-team?invite_code=409679a1dec844deadebd4a22f3c5acd&target_code=a92949bc4a1ae5d66291956ecbb26cf5).
 A video of API testing via Postman can be seen [here](https://www.youtube.com/watch?v=fzW7lfTNeZs).